Current as of April 2018 | Download print version (in PDF)

 Contributions to Public Interest Associations and Foundations are also tax deductible.
-Public Interest Associations and Foundations are classified into three categories: associations and foundations with completely not-for-profit sharing structures (kanzen hibunpai houjin), associations and foundations of mutual benefit (kyoueki houjin), and other associations and foundations (tokutei futu houjin).
+Public Interest Associations and Foundations are classified into three categories: associations and foundations with completely not-for-profit sharing structures (kanzen hibunpaihoujin), associations and foundations of mutual benefit (kyoueki houjin), and other associations and foundations (tokutei futu houjin).
 The former two types of organizations are treated as being not-for-profit, thereby exempting them from tax on revenues, unless the revenues come from 34 for-profit activities specified in Articles 4 and 7 of the Corporation Tax Law.
 These organizations, however, are not exempted from tax on passive income, such as interest, dividends, and investment income, and donations to these organizations are not tax deductible.
-However, other associations and foundations, or tokutei futu houjn, are not exempted in any of the aforementioned ways, including on corporation and excise tax and benefits for donations.
-The rate for other associations and foundations on corporation tax is 25.5 percent.
+In contrast, other associations and foundations, or tokutei futu houjn, are not exempted in any of the aforementioned ways, including on corporation and excise tax and benefits for donations.
+The rate for other associations and foundations on corporation tax is 23.4 percent, but if the organization’s total revenue is less than 8 million Japanese Yen (approximately $77,000), the rate is 15 percent.

 Existing PILPs must pay corporate income tax on revenue from 33 specified for-profit activities (See Articles 4 and 7 of the Corporation Tax Law).
 For these activities, PILPs are taxed at a rate of 22 percent.
 In addition, PILPs are permitted to deduct up to 20 percent of income from profit-making activities if the funds are used to expand their core public interest activities.
 Passive income, such as interest, dividends, and investment income, is not subject to income tax if the income is used for the advancement of the organization’s not-for-profit activities.
 PILPs may be exempt from local taxes only if their main purpose is the establishment of a museum or the pursuit of studies.

 SNCs must also pay corporate income tax on revenue from 33 specified for-profit activities.
-The first 8 million yen are taxed at a rate of 22 percent.
-Any amount above that is taxed at a rate of 30 percent (The Corporation Tax Law, Articles 4 and 7).
+The first 8 million yen (approximately $77,000) are taxed at a rate of 15 percent.
+Any amount above that is taxed at a rate of 23.4 percent (The Corporation Tax Law Articles 4 and 7).
 In addition, certain SNCs are allowed to deduct up to 20 percent of income from profit-making activities if the funds are used to expand their core public interest activities.

-Social Welfare Corporations, Private School Corporations, and Relief and Rehabilitation Enterprises are generally subject to the tax benefits that apply to PILPs but with a few different rules.
-For example, they can deduct the greater of 50 percent or 2 million yen of income earned from profit-making activities.
+Social Welfare Corporations, Private School Corporations, and Relief and Rehabilitation Enterprises are generally subject to the tax benefits that apply to Public Interest Associations and Foundations but with a few different rules.
+For example, they can deduct the greater of 50 percent or 2 million yen (approximately $19,000) of income earned from profit-making activities.

-Medical Corporations, by contrast, are taxed at the full corporate tax rate, except to the extent they receive medical fees as reimbursements from the social insurance system.
+Medical Corporations, by contrast, are taxed at the full corporate tax rate except to the extent they receive medical fees as reimbursements from the social insurance system.
 An exception applies to “Special Medical Corporations” (tokutei iryo hojin), which the Ministry of Finance has certified as being especially in the public interest.
-They are taxed at 22 percent on profits and receive other minor tax benefits.
+They are taxed at 18 percent on profits and receive other minor tax benefits.

 The ability to deduct contributions to Japanese NPOs depends on whether the recipient organization has received specific authorization from the appropriate tax authorities.
 Thus, no broad categories of NPOs are entitled to receive tax-deductible donations.